lucguerraz/wpml-packages/README.md

 # WPML Packages Repository

-This is an unofficial repository for [wpml.org](https://wpml.org) plugins which allows their plugins to be managed along with other dependencies (such as [wpackagist.org](https://wpackagist.org) WordPress plugins) using Composer.
+An unofficial repository for [wpml.org](https://wpml.org) plugins which allows their plugins to be managed along with other dependencies (such as [wpackagist.org](https://wpackagist.org) WordPress plugins) using Composer.

 This repository does not provide any WPML code and is not affiliated with WPML in any way.
 For it to work you must have a valid WPML subscription.
 It uses this [composer plugin](https://github.com/lucguerraz/wpml-installer) to dynamically inject your subscription info into the download link.
 Your subscription info will only be transmitted to WPML and will not be displayed in `composer.lock`